557 attributed reviews in the last 3 years

 What on earth is a class module?

 The answer to that question is not a short one!
-This blog attempts to explain what classes are and why and when you might choose to use them.
+This tutorial attempts to explain what classes are and why and when you might choose to use them.

 VBA is an object-orientated programming (OOP) language, meaning that it works with objects (and their properties and methods).
 Using classes, you too can now become an object-orientated programmer!

-The following gives a quick summary of what classes are, but to understand them properly I'd recommend reading the rest of this blog carefully.
+The following gives a quick summary of what classes are, but to understand them properly I'd recommend reading the rest of this tutorial carefully.

 It takes even good programmers a fair while to understand what on earth classes are, and how you would use them (I can still remember struggling to understand what they were about).
 Be patient with yourself!